Knowing these adverb questions will help you understand and identify adverbs.

 - To what extent are the assignments completed? partially

 Partially is an adverb modifying the adjective (participle) completed.

 This question is a little bit complicated because it's usually answered by phrases or clauses that are acting as adverbs rather than by one-word adverbs.

 - Why do students study? to gain knowledge

-Diagramming adverbs will help you SEE how they modify verbs, adjectives, and other adverbs.
+Diagramming adverbs helps you see how they modify verbs, adjectives, and other adverbs.